nmcuong88/Globally-Optimal-Training-of-Generalized-Polynomial-Neural-Networks-with-Nonlinear-Spectral-Methods/README.md

 ## Optimal Training of Polynomial Nets with Nonlinear Spectral Methods
-This contains Matlab code for our Nonlinear Spectral Methods presented at NIPS 2016.
+This contains Matlab demo code for our Nonlinear Spectral Methods presented at NIPS 2016.

 For citation of our paper
 @inproceedings{AQM2016,